syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Highlight Annotation.md

 ## Notification when the highlight has changed

-The [TextMarkupAnnotationChanged](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_TextMarkupAnnotationChanged) event occurs when a strikethrough annotation is added, removed or modified.
+The [TextMarkupAnnotationChanged](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_TextMarkupAnnotationChanged) event occurs when a highlight annotation is added, removed or modified.
 The [TextMarkupAnnotationChangedEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.TextMarkupAnnotationChangedEventArgs.html) provides the information such as the [type](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.TextMarkupAnnotationChangedEventArgs.html#Syncfusion_Windows_PdfViewer_TextMarkupAnnotationChangedEventArgs_Type) of the annotation, the [action](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.AnnotationChangedAction.html) performed, and the annotation properties.

-The following code shows how to wire and handle the event in PdfViewerControl
+The following code shows how to wire and handle the event.

 {% tabs %}
 {% highlight C# %}